luk3yx/minetest-prang/README.md

 Requires 5.4.0+ servers, however it should work with clients down to 5.0.0 (although it will send more HUD updates to clients older than 5.2.0).

-If you don't see a "FPS" counter at the top-left corner of the game, you may need to zoom out to be able to see the entire game.
-Minetest doesn't provide an API to get the window resolution from clients so an automatic zoom feature isn't possible at the moment.
+On MT 5.6.0 and older, you may need to zoom out to be able to see the entire game on smaller displays.

 ## Download